ArchAngelAries/TagScribeR/README.md

 Whether you have a question, suggestion, or ready to jump in — we're here to listen.
 Connect with us at archangelariesart@gmail.com, or jump straight into our issues and pull requests.
 Let's create, innovate, and elevate together.

 TagScribeR is waiting for you.
 Let's tag the future, together.

+## License
+This project is licensed under the AGPL-3.0 license - see the AGPL-3.0 License file for details.